 The Involvement Learning Network will assist ARC South London staff, contributors and collaborators to develop their involvement-related knowledge and skills, providing an inclusive space to share experiences, learning, good practice, resources, challenges and suggestions.
 This will include:

 - discussions and seminars, with opportunities for sharing experience, insights and issues;

 - signposting, or providing links to, relevant resources and learning opportunities as appropriate;

-- sharing ideas and learning opportunities with people enabling involvement in health and social care research in National Institute for Health Research and other South London organisations.
+- sharing ideas and learning opportunities with people enabling involvement in health and social care research in National Institute for Health and Care Research and other South London organisations.

 The Involvement Learning Network will not have a formal membership but instead will be open to all ARC South London researchers and other staff, patient, service user, carer and public contributors and people enabling involvement in organisations collaborating with the ARC, for example other NIHR bodies such as Biomedical Research Centres, South London university departments, the Health Innovation Network and King’s Health Partners.

 - Gatherings will be held at least twice a year and meeting dates will be set at the beginning of each financial year.
 There will be additional events and activities, enabling shared learning and development.

 - Events will be held online, at the Institute of Psychiatry, Psychology and Neuroscience or another suitable location, with travel and other necessary expenses (if any) paid for any patient, service user, carer and public members whose attendance is requested for specific agenda items or to strengthen joint working across involvement structures within the ARC.